quacksouls/bitburner/data/hgw/world.md

-# HGW proto-batcher vs general-purpose `hack.js`
+# Sequential batcher vs general-purpose `hack.js`

-A comparison of an HGW proto-batcher and the general-purpose [`hack.js`](../../doc/guide/script/hack.js) script.
+A comparison of a sequential batcher and the general-purpose [`hack.js`](../../doc/guide/script/hack.js) script.
 Here are the specific scripts used: